About this listing

 Cnoc Suain's Dearbhaill was invited to write a piece sharing local knowledge about Galway by the National Geographic for their 'I heart my city' section in their Intelligent Travel Blog.
 One of our cottages featured in it too!

 No smoking inside the cottage please, and our cottages are unsuitable for children or pets.

-The combined passion we share for our culture, natural history and sustainability has been our inspiration throughout the restoration of the hill-village.
+The combined passion we share for the culture and nature of Connemara has been our inspiration throughout the restoration of the hill-village.
 It is our pleasure to welcome you to this idyllic retreat.
-During your stay here we can happily recommend events, activities and experiences – both well known and lesser known – that bring you to the heart of the culture in the area.
+During your stay here we can happily recommend places, events, activities and experiences – both well known and lesser known – that bring you to the heart of the culture of the area.
 Examples: quiet country and seashore walks, good food, local festivals and traditional music pubs.

 We are always encouraged by the positive comments from guests and journalists:

 "This is one of those very rare times where you wish you could leave 6 stars on the place.
 This is an amazing experience - perfect place to disconnect and discover.
 Go and reward your soul." - AirBnB guest, Nick, NY.

 "Staying in one of these cozy cottages is one of the most authentic experiences you could have in Ireland" - The National Geographic.